Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 What Real Sysadmins Are Actually Doing

-I read a lot of Reddit.
-Here's the honest signal from r/vmware, r/sysadmin, r/Proxmox, and Spiceworks over the past six months:
+Summary of recurring themes from r/vmware, r/sysadmin, r/Proxmox, and Spiceworks over the past six months:

 r/vmware — The Migration Wave Is Real